 - 1.7 The Site Allocations Local Plan complements the Core Strategy with Detailed Policies (adopted July 2014) which sets the overarching vision for the Royal Borough as well as guiding decisions on planning applications.
 The Mayor produces a spatial development strategy for London, known as the London Plan.
-The Royal Borough's Local Plan together with the London Plan 2016 forms the statutory Development Plan for the borough. - 1.8 The London Plan must be consistent with national policies, and the Local Plan must be consistent with both national policies and the London Plan.
+The Royal Borough's Local Plan together with the London Plan forms the statutory Development Plan for the borough. - 1.8 The London Plan must be consistent with national policies, and the Local Plan must be consistent with both national policies and the London Plan.
 See Figure 1 for the relationship between the different levels of planning policy.
+There are currently no adopted neighbourhood plans in Greenwich.